 Kane County Has Reinstated Electronics Recycling

-The Kane County Electronics Recycling Program is due to restart in September, after a temporary hiatus.
+The Kane County Electronics Recycling Program restarted in September, after a temporary hiatus.
 The newly instated program will include three daily drop-offs throughout the county, as well as the reopening of the one-day collection events in St. Charles.

 Cost for TVs and monitors